IKNL/cookiecutter-data-science-iknl/README.md

 ``` bash
 $ pip install cookiecutter
 ```
-3. Open a command prompg (with admin rights) and go to the directory where your project will be created.
+3. Open a command prompt (with admin rights) and go to the directory where your project will be created.
 4. Then, type

    ``` bash